Everything You Need to Know About IP Ratings Explained.

 Ultimately, an IP rating allows to you be able to make an educated choice regarding the appropriateness of the products’ suitability for your specific application.

 Below are the tables which specify what each “digit” in the IP level relates to.

-Alternatively, please use the button below to download an “IP ratings explained” full IP rating chart PDF.
+Alternatively, please use the link above to download an “IP ratings explained” full IP rating chart PDF.

 First Digit – Protection of foreign body intrusion